Augists/webChat/SocketAPI.md

 *	GROUPMESSAGE
 *	ERROR

-increment the number from zero
+Increment the number from zero

+Server will also respond with the same status code if success during `LOGIN`, `LOGOUT` and `REGISTR`, while it replies error message followed by `ERROR`.

 ## Socket Steam